 BINGE: Streaming Service Guide

-In an increasingly crowded market of streaming services, it can be hard to stand out from the crowd.
-Enter BINGE — Australia’s newest addition to the streaming market as of 2020.
+In an increasingly crowded market of streaming services, it can be hard to stand out from the crowd, but one of the latest newcomers, BINGE, looks to do just that.
 This streaming service aims to be the home of some of the most top-rated premium drama shows of all time, where the content is so ‘unturnoffable’ that you have no choice but to, well, binge-watch BINGE.
 But is BINGE the right streaming service for you?
-Let’s take a look at all the details — plans, prices and what you can watch on BINGE.
+In this review we’ll take a look at all the details you need — plans, prices and what you can watch on BINGE.